 Why I ran this experiment

 What none of them are doing is running the experiment on a real blog and publishing the results without a product to sell.
 So I did it on BuzzRiding over four weeks in April and May 2026.
 Three articles.
 Four changes per article.
 Manual citation checks in ChatGPT, Perplexity, and Google AI Mode every Monday morning.
-Here's everything I found.

 The experiment setup

-Four changes per article, no more, no less:
+Four changes per article:

 Baseline — Week 1

 12 manual prompts across ChatGPT, Perplexity, Google AI Mode.
 BuzzRiding cited in 0 out of 12 tests.
-All three articles had existing page 1 rankings.

 Week 2: First citations appear